ashutoshmjain/gita/src/mathuraChap10.md

 Narrative has the power to capture people's imagination.
 Fairy and Friend were hooked.
 It felt though their indulgence in this story was  more than mere curiosity.
 It was as if something in them  craved  to know more - every single detail.
 How people reacted to see `Matsya` back in her village .
 Did they recognize her?
 Did she see the same version of reality that she lived few years back;  or did she see a new angle - may be an "anti-version" of her previous world - her "tiny box".

 As if Angel read their minds -  you always see something new when you return to your home town - he said -  that is kinda true for any place where you made some memories, but "home" flows in your blood.
 You readily notice the diffs that you had otherwise ignored, for the change is unnoticeable to a boxed observer - like a frog in a boiling pot.
 A "return" spotlights the change.
-But that is NOT how you see "the" Magenta; or  the anti-Yellow - whatever shade is that!
+But that is NOT how you see "the" Magenta; or the anti-Green  - whatever shade is that!

 The Angel continued talking to a rather surprised Fairy and her friend - to be able to see the inverse of your reality - the other side -  you must change your persona inside-out.
 No one must recognize you in your own home - he said - No one even looking for your return.
 And you must be exact opposite of what you were - a beggar if you were a king, rich if you were poor, handsome if you didn't have the looks, a singer if you were a thinker, and fragrant if you smelled like a fish.
 Such an internal shift ain't easily accessible, that's the reason, we never see the other side [^otherSide]. `Buddha` did it when he returned back to `Kapilvastu`.
 Despite being on invitation from the king, he went out alone to get food for himself - as a beggar.
 He wandered in darkness the streets and squares that used to be lit up even on expectation of his visit.